-Suggested course sequence for the first year: Full-time M.S. in Professional Counseling (61-hour program) students entering in Fall 2010:
+Suggested course sequence for the first year: Full-time M.S. in Professional Counseling (61hour program) students entering in Fall 2011:

-Counseling Theories and Techniques 2 Introduction to Psychopathology and Adaptive Behavior 2 Survey of Psychology 1 or Introduction to Counseling Skills 3 Spring 2011: Advanced Psycholpathology 5 Ethics & Professional Issues in Counseling 3 Introduction to Counseling Skills 3 or any other core class or elective Summer 2011: Effective Counseling & Treatment Planning 5 Research Methods and Statistics 4 Any other core class or elective
+Counseling Theories and Techniques 2 Introduction to Psychopathology and Adaptive Behavior 2

+Survey of Psychology 1 or Introduction to Counseling Skills 3

+Advanced Psycholpathology 5 Ethics & Professional Issues in Counseling 3 Introduction to Counseling Skills 3 or any other core class or elective

+Effective Counseling & Treatment Planning 3 Integration Seminar Multicultural Issues in Counseling or Theories of Human Behavior, Learning & Personality

-Suggested course sequence for the first year: Full-time M.S. in Professional Counseling (61-hour program) students entering in Spring 2011:
+Suggested course sequence for the first year: Full-time M.S. in Professional Counseling (61-hour program) students entering in Spring 2012: